cakeller43/static_blog/priv/posts/Erlang_Elixir_Processes_Part_1.md

 ---

-title: Erlang/Elixir Concurrency - Processes
+title: Erlang/Elixir Concurrency - Processes Part 1
 date: 2017-01-21
 intro: Overview of Elixir processes and how they enable parallelization and concurrency.
 img: /images/elixir-icon.png